 A Simple Proposal: Comparable-Based Dynamic Fees

-This is not intended to be the final design, just a starting point for discussion.
+Disclaimer: This is not intended to be the final design, just a starting point for discussion.

 A True Fee Market